 - Assessment must maintain academic standards.

 Assessment DetailEach assignment will be discussed in class meetings.
-Details will be posted on MyUni at the appropriate time.
+Details are available on MyUni.

-Students will maintain a journal with entries each week that reflect on -- rather than to regurgitate the Professor's -- observations of language and sociolinguistics as related to the content of this course.
-Students will have an opportunity to share their observations in the first 5 or 10 minutes of the tutorial that week.
+Students will maintain a journal with entries each week (for the first 4 weeks) that reflect on -- rather than to regurgitate the Professor's -- observations of language and sociolinguistics as related to the content of this course.
+Students will have an opportunity to share their observations in the tutorials.

 (2) TUTORIAL ORAL PRESENTATION (25%)